 2. DO use sensible numbers

-You may have calculated your revenue will be £4,672,591 in three years’ time, but for backers, stating such a precise forecast is a giveaway that the writer does not think strategically.
+You may have calculated your revenue will be £4,672,591 in three years, but for backers, stating such a precise forecast is a giveaway that the writer does not think strategically.

-A more experienced strategist would forecast revenues of £4.7m, recognising that it would be ludicrous to suggest any greater degree of accuracy three years down the line.
+A more experienced strategist would forecast revenues of £4.7m, recognising that suggesting a greater degree of accuracy three years down the line would be ludicrous.

 3. DO stick to a clear storyline

 Sit down and write a single sentence that explains why someone should back your business plan.
-Don’t get distracted from this key message – your business plan should just support this sentence and remind the reader again and again why your business is worthy of backing.
+Don’t get distracted from this key message – your business plan should just support this sentence and remind the reader repeatedly why your business is worthy of backing.

-You might write a 200-page business plan digging into every detail, but your backers will get lost if you stray from the key story so trim it down to a lean argument with a few supporting appendices if necessary.
+You might write a 200-page business plan that delves into every detail, but your backers will get lost if you stray from the key story, so trim it down to a lean argument with a few supporting appendices if necessary.

 4. DO make it clear why your business is special